JoshuaQChurch/VacuumCleanSupreme/README.md

 - Project Documentation:
   - [Mockup Object Model Diagram](http://videogamedev.club/?page=GamePlans)

-- Programming formatting suggestions can be found at the end of this document.
+- Project standards and programming formatting suggestions can be found at the end of this document.

 #### 4. Learn how to use Git and GitHub.